President’s Welcome Message

 National History: The late Marion Stubbs Thomas founded Jack and Jill of America, Incorporated, on January 24, 1938, in Philadelphia, Pennsylvania.
 Twenty mothers came together to discuss creating an organization to provide social, cultural and educational opportunities for youth between the ages of 2 and 19.
 In 1946, 10 chapters were involved in the national restructuring process.
 The constitution and bylaws were drawn up, and the organization was incorporated under the laws of the state of Delaware.

 National Mission: Jack and Jill of America, Inc. is a membership organization of mothers with children ages 2-19, dedicated to nurturing future African-American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.
+This mission has not changed since the founding of our organization, more than 80 years ago.

 National Motto: Let’s Work, Let’s Play, Let’s Live Together